micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-3-rashi_en.md

 ### passuk 28

 ### passuk 29
-<b>The families of the children of Kehat shall camp . . . on the south.</b> Near them [was] the banner of Reuven, who camped to the south. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Woe to the wicked, woe to his neighbor!
+<b>The families of the children of Kehos shall camp . . . on the south.</b> Near them [was] the banner of Reuven, who camped to the south. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Woe to the wicked, woe to his neighbor!
 This is why [Reuven’s constituents] were punished — Doson, Avirom, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>and two hundred and fifty men — together with Korach and his assembly, because they (the Reuvenites) were drawn, with them, into the dispute.

 ### passuk 30